-Are you looking to change the default font in your Windows 10 but seem to be stuck at how you can actually do it?
-That’s okay.
-We know how that feels.
-But we’ve also got a way out for you!
-Windows 10 has definitely made life easier by enhancing user experience but while doing this it has also limited the customizability of the OS.
-Where in earlier versions of Windows 10, you could change the default font using the Control Panel or Personalization settings, now you have to do it manually through the Windows registry.
-You can indeed use your favorite font in OS features like message boxes icons, title bars etc. instead of using the default font Segoe UI, with a simple trick!
-Follow the guide to modify the registry to change the system font and spice up your dull and average looking interface.
+Want to change the default font in your Windows 10, but don't know how to go about it?
+There's nothing wrong with that.
+We know how to do it.
+But we also have a way out for you!
+Windows 10 has definitely made life easier by improving the user experience, but at the same time, it has also limited the customization options of the operating system.
+While in previous versions of Windows 10 you could change the default font through the Control Panel or Personalization settings, now you have to do it manually through the Windows Registry.
+With a simple trick, you can use your favorite font in OS features like message box icons, title bars, etc. instead of using the default Segoe UI font!
+Follow the tutorial to change the registry and change the system font and spice up your boring and average-looking user interface.

 Steps to change the default font in Windows 10

 So before you jump in and learn the art of spicing things up for your PC, just be cautious about messing things up when you’re modifying the registry.
 We suggest you create a system restore point that you can revert back to in case something goes wrong.
 Once you’ve done that, get started by following the steps below: